-Patrons must not sit or stand in aisles or block entry doors or emergency exits.
+- Patrons must not sit or stand in aisles or block entry doors or emergency exits.

 - Some sporting and other events at the Stadium can be dangerous.
 Patrons attending such events do so at their own risk.

 - Pass outs do not apply at all events.
 At some events, exit turnstiles may operate allowing re-entry with a valid ticket.

 - Audio devices may be used only with earphones.

-- Umbrellas are permitted however for the comfort and safety of others they may not be raised in the Stadium, including the seating bowl.
+- Umbrellas are permitted however for the comfort and safety of others they may not be raised inside the Stadium, including the seating bowl.

 - Patrons bring personal items into the Stadium at their own risk.
 The Stadium holds no responsibility for any damages to, loss or theft of personal property.